That-Dev-Girl-Sites/jhalabi.com/index.md

 My name is **Joni** and I am a **"middle-end" web developer** who loves to write code, commit often, and make up her own job titles.
 I work for Georgetown University and have been writing code since the mid-1980s.
 I was 2. _(Kidding.
 Mostly.
 I know I'm dating myself.
 Shush.)_

 I have developed in all sorts of languages, but I work a lot in WordPress these says, so I spend a lot of time with **JavaScript** and **PHP**.
-Click around this site for more information about [my work](/work), [my speaking gigs](/speaking), and [my book](/book).
+Click around this site for more information about [my work](/coding), [my speaking gigs](/speaking), and [my book](/book).

 ### Cool!
 What else?

-I am a single by choice mother to an **amazing pre-schooler** who constantly keeps me on my toes.
+I am a single mother by choice to an **amazing kid** who constantly keeps me on my toes.
 She and her collection of stuffed animals are going to take over the world.

 **I have hobbies.** Stop laughing.
 I'm serious.
 I both run and bake, because life is all about balance.
 I love live music and try to get as many shows as time and babysitters allow.
 I pretend to knit, by which I mean that I have been working on the same shawl for about 5 years now.
 I am also learning to play the ukulele, but only when my daughter can't hear me.
 My skills are not quite up to her standards _(yet?)_.
 Just wait until I take up the bongos.